Skip to content

 init Generate a sample pipeline project, including a spec

-file and example definitions.
+file and example transformations.

 options: